rothgar/netdata-wiki/snmp.node.js.md

 The above will run it on your console and you will be able to see what netdata sees, but also errors.
 You can get a very detailed output by appending `debug` to the command line.

+If it works, restart netdata to active the snmp collector and refresh the dashboard.

-## Speed
+## Data collection speed

 Keep in mind that many SNMP switches are routers are very slow.
-They many not be able to report values per second.
-If you run `node.d.plugin` in `debug` mode, it will report the time it took the SNMP device to respond.
+They may not be able to report values per second.
+If you run `node.d.plugin` in `debug` mode, it will report the time it took for the SNMP device to respond.
 My switch, for example, needs 7-8 seconds to respond for the traffic on 24 ports (48 OIDs, in/out).

 Also, if you use many SNMP clients on the same SNMP device at the same time, values may be skipped.
 This is a problem of the SNMP device, not this collector.